 Takeaways

-According to data from the Pew Research Center, roughly 52% of U.S. families are invested in the U.S. public market [1].
+According to data from the Pew Research Center, roughly 52% of U.S. families are invested in the U.S. public market.[1]
 Many of these direct or indirect investments in the stock market are made through online brokerage and retirement accounts.
-While accredited investors make some of these investments, a large part of the daily volume of the stock market is driven by retail investors.
+While accredited investors make some of these investments, retail investors drive a large part of the stock market's daily volume.

 A retail investor is a non-professional individual investor who buys and sells financial securities like stocks, bonds, and mutual funds.
 Retail investors execute their trades from online stock brokerage accounts, retirement savings accounts (like 401(k) or 457(b) plans), or through an investment firm.